by Michael Maciel

-In skiing, this causes our hands to drop or draw back, which then causes us to lean back.
+In skiing, this causes our hands to drop, which then causes us to lean back.
 Our skis shoot out from under us and we fall on our butts.
 Or, our arms reach out to the sides in an attempt to stabilize but instead cause us to forfeit control of our direction because our hands stop pointing the way.
 This is a great metaphor for all of life, but it’s also quite literally true.

 When we master the forces of these energy centers, we become unstoppable.

 Let me know in the comments if the techniques in this article work for you, or if you would like to know more.

 And be sure to check out my YouTube channel, The Mystical Christ.